wazo-platform/wazo-doc/source/administration/ctiserver/ctiserver.rst

 Dialplan interaction
 --------------------

 * UserEvents for a custom event.
+You need to configure by web interface the custom event.

  UserEvent(Custom,NAME: myevent,UNIQUEID: ${UNIQUEID},CHANNEL: ${CHANNEL})